The Joint Effect of FOP Nutrition Labels and Social Class on Consumers' Healthy Food Purchase Intention

 Maubach, N., Hoek, J., & Mather, D. (2014).
 Interpretive front-of-pack nutrition labels.
 Comparing competing recommendations.
 Appetite, 82, 67-77.

-Mazzù M. F., He, J., & Baccelloni, A. (2024).
+Mazzù, M. F., He, J., & Baccelloni, A. (2024).
 Unveiling the impact of front-of-pack nutritional labels in conflicting nutrition information: A congruity perspective on olive oil.
 Food Quality and Preference, 118, 105202.

 Newman, C. L., Howlett, E., & Burton, S. (2016).
 Effects of objective and evaluative front-of-package cues on food evaluation and choice: The moderating influence of comparative and noncomparative processing contexts.
 Journal of Consumer Research, 42(5), 749-766.